JVMerkle/TS3-Ranksystem/README.md

 System that automatically grants ranks in the form of server groups for online time or online activity to users, using the given server groups of the TS3 server.

 This is a modified fork of the TSN-Ranksystem which is updated irregularly to a stable version.
-It is intended to be fully compatible to TSN-Ranksystem at all times.
+It is intended to be **fully compatible to TSN-Ranksystem at all times**.
 The changeset on branch `develop` is always rebased onto TSN-Ranksystem and later on merged into `master`.

 Please make sure that your TSN-Ranksystem (database) version is not above the (database) version of this fork (downgrade).